Are you having a c-section delivery? Here are 9 must-haves for your c-section recovery.

 So it may seem like if you have a c-section you wouldn’t be hurting down below, but it does hurt – a lot.
 Even if you didn’t push your baby out of your vagina you still had tons of pressure and an incision that is not far up from your lady parts.

 So having a peri bottle can help a ton especially with spraying off excess blood that has been coming out during your c-section recovery.

-If you plan on breastfeeding after a c-section I recommend these products as well.
+Are you planning to breastfeed after a c-section?
+I recommend these products as well.

 6. Nursing Pillow